rsk171/black-scholes-engine/README.md

 European options, covering both **Black–Scholes (spot-based)** and **Black-76 (futures-based)** models.

-It includes option pricing, implied volatility calculation, and key Greeks.
+It includes option pricing, implied volatility calculation, key Greeks, and real-world analysis of **volatility skew** using live **NIFTY index option data**.

-The focus of this project is clarity of intuition and correctness of implementation, rather than treating formulas as black boxes.
+The focus of this project is clarity of intuition, correctness of implementation, and alignment with **how index options are actually priced and hedged in practice**, rather than treating formulas as black boxes.

-This repository is designed to reflect how options are **actually priced and hedged in practice**, especially for **Indian index options (NIFTY)**.

 ---